FarshidNooshi/TensorFlow-Notebooks/README.md

 # Tensorflow notebooks

+This repository hosts my extra works and projects in the field of Machine Learning and deep-learning problems with the **TensorFlow platform**. the repository contains several folders in which each of them is for an specific course(or specialization) or project.

+## Tensorflow Developer
-This repository is for my works(assignments&labs) at different Coursera Specialization programs and courses which I have taken. below is the list of specializations and courses with their respective certificates.
+This folder is for my works(assignments&labs) at TensorFlow Developer Coursera Specialization program and courses which I have taken for that specialization. below is the list of all the specializations and courses with their respective certificates That I've had.

 - [**Machine Learning**](https://www.coursera.org/account/accomplishments/certificate/8YFX6GGF8PB9)
 - [**DeepLearning.AI TensorFlow Developer Specilization**](https://www.coursera.org/account/accomplishments/specialization/certificate/GS2KGD5NEU3D)